Designing an optimised, lead-generating website is a scientific art form that we at Strafe Creative know a little something about.

-It’s not just about the site being visually appealing, there’s also science behind the design choices we make, so that our clients can convert as many customers as possible.
+It’s not just about being visually appealing, there is also a science behind the design choices we make so that our clients can convert as many customers as possible.

 Gousto was analysed and reimagined by:

 One of the cool tools we make the most of is EyeQuant, a unique eye-tracking business born out of a decade of academic research.
 Their visual attention analysis and design metrics help you create a website that consistently converts, by ensuring the most important information is right where your customer’s eyes are.